Love Has Won: Structure and abuse allegations

-A core group of 12–20 members lived with Carlson in Crestone, a small town in Saguache County in southwestern Colorado.
-The group did daily livestreams on YouTube in order to recruit more members, solicit donations, and promote New Age products and vitamin supplements.
+A core group of 12–20 members lived with Carlson in Crestone, a small town in Saguache County in southern Colorado.
+The group did daily livestreams on YouTube in order to recruit more members, solicit donations, and promote New Age goods, alternative medicine products, and vitamin supplements.
 The group offered "etheric surgery", which cost $88 per session, claiming that it could remove sickness and "negative energy" from the body.

 The group has been described as a cult by ex-members and numerous media outlets.
 Ex-members accused the group of physical abuse and sleep deprivation, with members allegedly only being allowed to sleep for 4–5 hours a night.
 The Saguache County Sheriff's Office reported that they had received "many complaints" about the group from families, about "brainwashing" and fraud.
-In May 2020, a member of the group was found wandering the wilderness disoriented, naked, and dehydrated, after being described by the group as lacking the "right energy" and being on "the wrong side of the mountain."
+In May 2020, a member of the group was found wandering the wilderness disoriented, naked, and dehydrated, after being described by the group as lacking the "right energy" and being on "the wrong side of the mountain".
 Despite the group banning drink and drugs for members, Carlson was accused of drinking large amounts of alcohol and subsequently behaving abusively.
-The group featured on an episode of Dr. Phil in September 2020, where Carlson and two members were confronted with claims of abuse, which they denied.
-Recordings which were produced by the group show its members making antisemitic and racist remarks.
+The group was featured on an episode of Dr. Phil in September 2020, where Carlson and two members were confronted with claims of abuse, which they denied.